willc0de4food/ESP32Marauder/README.md

 - **GPS altitude encoding fix** — corrects the fixed-point conversion factor for the PPI altitude sub-field so Wireshark renders altitudes in meters rather than a scaled-up nonsense value (cherry-pick of upstream fix).
+- **Flock-camera capture wired into the GPS path.** Upstream's Flock detection (SSID `Flock` + a known-OUI list, `BT_SCAN_FLOCK`) is reachable from this fork's GPS plumbing: a **"Sniff + GPS → Flock"** device menu entry and a `sniffbt -t flock -g` CLI path produce a Flock-filtered DLT-192 PPI pcap (every captured frame GPS- and RSSI-tagged).
+The `sniffbt -t flock` handler is also pulled out from behind `#ifdef HAS_BT` so its WiFi side (probe-sniff + OUI capture) runs on Bluetooth-less boards like the Flipper Dev Board (ESP32-S2).
+- **`[FLOCK]` serial detection lines.** During a Flock sniff, each matching frame prints `[FLOCK] <rssi> <mac> -> <ssid>` over serial.
+Upstream only built that line under `HAS_SCREEN`, so headless boards emitted an empty string; this fork sends it on the serial/companion path too, so the Flipper console shows hits live.
+- **`[GPS] FIX/NOFIX sats=N` serial status.** Every 2 s during a PPI capture the firmware reports GPS fix state over serial so the companion can alert on a lost fix.
+Without it, a no-fix capture silently logs the DLT-192 `-180` no-fix sentinel for every frame and the whole pcap is positionless.
+Announced once on fix-acquire, then repeated only while there is no fix (so a healthy capture isn't spammed).

 ## Companion app